 - Select Save.

-- On the next screen, you'll receive a confirmation that the login was added to your vault.
-If you want to autofill the password for the website, select Done in the upper-right corner.
+On the next screen, you'll receive a confirmation that the login has been added to your vault.
+If you want to autofill the password for the website, select Done in the top right of the screen.